Asphalt Mixing Plant Calibration Guide for Better Mix Quality

 Calibration and the Asphalt Plant Working Process

-1. Aggregates are fed from cold bins.
+1. Aggregates are fed from cold bins

-2. Aggregate flow is measured and controlled.
+2. Aggregate flow is measured and controlled

-3. Aggregates are dried and heated.
+3. Aggregates are dried and heated

-4. Hot aggregates are screened or transferred.
+4. Hot aggregates are screened or transferred

-5. Aggregates are weighed or continuously measured.
+5. Aggregates are weighed or continuously measured

-6. Bitumen is heated, measured, and added.
+6. Bitumen is heated, measured, and added

-7. Filler is added as per the mix design.
+7. Filler is added as per the mix design

-8. Materials are mixed.
+8. Materials are mixed

-9. Finished asphalt is discharged into trucks or storage silos.
+9. Finished asphalt is discharged into trucks or storage silos

 Calibration touches almost every step.
 If the cold feeder calibration is wrong, the gradation starts wrong.
 If bitumen metering is wrong, binder content changes.
-If filler weighing is inaccurate, voids and stiffness may shift.
-If temperature sensors are inaccurate, coating and compaction may suffer.
+If temperature sensors are inaccurate, coating and compaction suffer.
+A well-calibrated asphalt plant keeps the entire process aligned with the approved job mix formula.

 Warning Signs Your Asphalt Mixing Plant Needs Calibration

+Plant owners should not wait for a major failure before checking calibration.
 Your asphalt mixing plant may need calibration if you notice:

 • Frequent variation in lab test results